memfault/interrupt/_drafts/zero-to-main-libc.md

 Today it is bundled alongside toolchains and SDK provided by vendors such as ARM (`arm-none-eabi-gcc`) and Espressif (ESP-IDF for ESP32).

-> newlib vs. newlib-nano: when code-size constrained, you may chooses to use a variant of newlib, called newlib-nano, which does away with some C99 features, and some `printf` bells and whistles to deliver a more compact standard library.
+> **newlib vs. newlib-nano**: when code-size constrained, you may chooses to use a variant of newlib, called newlib-nano, which does away with some C99 features, and some `printf` bells and whistles to deliver a more compact standard library.
 Newlib-nano is enabled with the `—specs=nano.specs` CFLAG.
 You can read more about it in our [code size blog post](https://interrupt.memfault.com/blog/code-size-optimization-gcc-flags#c-library)

 ### Enabling Newlib